GerHobbelt/ejs/README.md

   * echo as function to output strings from code
   * cli tool (`$ ejs`)
   * fileLoader is a global ejs option that can be replaced to imply security settings
+  * codeTransformer is another global option - to unleash JS compilers onto the loaded JS

 ## Example